“I created an AI assistant for Laravel developers that handles all the boring work.”

-Laravel 10: the mindful upgrade guide
+Laravel 10: the upgrade guide from version 9

 Upgrading your Laravel applications to the latest version has many benefits like: